| Disorders

 with an increased risk of coronary heart disease in both men and women,

-Men's depression is often masked by alcohol or drugs, or by the socially
+only men suffer a high death rate.2 Men's depression is often masked by alcohol or drugs, or by the socially

 acceptable habit of working excessively long hours.
 Depression typically